 Smoked Vegetables Don’t forget about the veggies!
 Smoked vegetables add an extra layer of flavor to any dish.
 Try smoking sliced bell peppers, zucchini, or corn on the cob for a tasty and healthy side dish.

-See also How long to cook steak strips on stove
+See also How to cook venison back straps

 These are just a few examples of the delicious recipes you can create using a smoker.
 Experiment with different cuts of meat, seasonings, and smoking techniques to discover your favorite flavors.
 Happy smoking!